 In order to play piano scales successfully, specifically major scales, a musician needs to understand what major scales actually are and how to build them.
 Once they understand the ‘formula’ to build major scales, they can build any major scale.

-I am including a graphic of a keyboard with the keys labeled in order to explain the formula for a major scale and how to build it.
+I am including a graphic of a keyboard (above at the top of this article) with the keys labeled in order to explain the formula for a major scale and how to build it.
 Visualizing a major scale on an actual keyboard or a paper keyboard helps to understand the “why’s and wherefore’s” of building a scale.

 A diatonic major scale is the foundation upon which Western music is based.
 Western music consists of music composed mostly in Europe and North America from the mid-1600’s to the present time.